ARTICLE 29 - Dismissal for Just Cause

-29:05 Where a member declines or fails to attend the informal conference, or if no settlement is reached which is agreeable to the University and the member and the President wishes to pursue the matter, the President shall within ten (10) days of the informal conference inform the member in writing of the specific charge(s) against her/him, the reason(s) therefore and the intended action for dismissal and that, subject to written notice by the member provided for under clause 29:06, a single arbitrator will conduct a hearing to determine the validity of the charge(s) and to determine whether said charge(s) constitute(s) just cause for dismissal.
+29:05 Where a member declines or fails to attend the informal conference, or if no settlement is reached which is agreeable to the University and the member and the President wishes to pursue the matter, the President shall within ten (10) days of the informal conference inform the member in writing of the specific charge(s) against them, the reason(s) therefore and the intended action for dismissal and that, subject to written notice by the member provided for under clause 29:06, a single arbitrator will conduct a hearing to determine the validity of the charge(s) and to determine whether said charge(s) constitute(s) just cause for dismissal.

-29:06 If such member wishes to contest the intended dismissal, they shall within ten (10) days of the receipt of the notification by the President of the specific charge(s) against the member and the reason(s) therefore, notify the President and the President of the Association of her/his intent; whereupon the President and the President of the Association shall meet and attempt to agree upon a single arbitrator from the following list:
+29:06 If such member wishes to contest the intended dismissal, they shall within ten (10) days of the receipt of the notification by the President of the specific charge(s) against the member and the reason(s) therefore, notify the President and the President of the Association of their intent; whereupon the President and the President of the Association shall meet and attempt to agree upon a single arbitrator from the following list:

 1. Brian Langille